henriquecarv/henriquecarv/README.md

 ## About me

-A Software Developer from Brazil, with a lot of passion for creating/architecting solutions with code, currently working at [PortalOne](https://www.portalone.com)
+A Software Developer from Brazil, with a passion for creating solutions with code, currently working at [PortalOne](https://www.portalone.com)

 ## When not coding
 - Hanging out with friends